LaunchCodeEducation/intro-to-professional-web-dev-wiki/Grading-and-Student-Progress.md

 Reviewing student code in class is a great way to give instant feedback. **DO NOT** code a solution for the student.
 Be clear about what they did right.
 Ask questions about their code.
 Inform student of best practices and give hints about solutions.

 ## Feedback in Canvas
-TODO: screen shot?
+TODO: screen shot

 ## Feedback in repl.it Classroom
-TODO: screen shot of possible statuses
+TODO: screen shot of feedback example